Happy, diverse team collaborating at a laptop

 GABA

-Support: Slow breathing, evening wind-down, magnesium-rich foods, less late caffeine.
+Support: Breathing practices, evening routines, magnesium-rich foods, and less late caffeine.

 Norepinephrine